8 Life Mistakes You Can’t Afford To Make

 Mistake #1 – Not loving what you do.

 Many people find themselves in a career they think they “should” be in rather than one they “want” to be in.
 When individuals are experiencing a supreme case of being stuck, it’s most often because they aren’t following their heart’s desire and inner ambition.
-When you don’t follow your passion, your creative self won’t assist in making your career or life successful because you’re going against what you really want.
+When you don’t follow your passion, your creative self won’t assist in making your career or life success because you’re going against what you really want.
 Not only will you wind up frustrated by limiting your career and financial potential, additionally your relationships and personal well-being will suffer.
-If your work is costing you mentally, physically, or emotionally, or if you find yourself saying, “I can’t do this anymore,” it’s time to find the work you love and pursue it.
+If your work costs you mentally, physically, or emotionally, or if you find yourself saying, “I can’t do this anymore,” it’s time to find the work you love and pursue it.

 Remedy: Commit to designing a future that rewards you in all ways.
 It is 100% possible to get paid to do what you love—and be wildly successful!